L4 Series Drill Point Dies: Heavy-Duty Tooling for Structural Fastener Production

 5. Run Periodic Drilling Capacity Tests

 For structural fasteners, visual inspection and dimensional measurement aren't sufficient quality assurance.
-Establish a testing protocol where you pull screws from the production line at regular intervals (every 2-4 hours) and run them through a drill time test on the rated substrate thickness.
+Establish a testing protocol where you pull screws from the production line at regular intervals (every 2–4 hours is a common practice) and run them through a drill time test on the rated substrate thickness.
 Document the results.
 Your customers will ask for this data, and proactive testing catches die wear before it impacts shipped product quality.

 Certification and Traceability